-I've always liked the idea of doing a camper van rental in California.
-It's like having a house on wheels while on vacation.
+Doing a camper van rental in California is like having a house on wheels while on vacation.
 You can stop wherever you want and cook your own meals.
-You don't have to unpack in a half dozen hotels on a week long trip.
-However, if you're like me, you don't want to drive and park something the size of a school bus is not for everyone.
+You don't have to unpack in a half-dozen hotels on a week-long trip.
+However, driving and parking something the size of a school bus is not for everyone.

 For two people camping in Yosemite, the cost to rent a camper van can be comparable to lower-priced hotels in the park.
 And van rentals can be reserved with much less advance notice.